mattiarossi/cgirest-nix/README.md

 ##Installation

-- Create a deployment (a virtualbox instance in this case):
+Create a deployment (a virtualbox instance in this case):

 `nixops create network.nix infrastructure-vbox.nix --name node-vbox2`

+and then deploy it:

+`nixops deploy -d node-vbox2`

 ##API Syntax